 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-All around the world, there are so many different ways to make a cup of coffee, even further, if you’re used to a traditional American-style coffee, if you order a coffee in another country you’ll most likely get an espresso.
-This may lead to some confusion around the true differences between coffee and espresso, if they use different beans, the origins of each beverage, and other common misconceptions that we hear quite frequently.
-So today, we going deeper into the true history of espresso, what it actually is, how it’s different from a regular cup of coffee and we’ll debunk some myths and misconceptions that you may have.
+All around the world, there are so many different ways to make a cup of coffee.
+If you’re used to a traditional American-style coffee, and you order a coffee in another country, you’ll most likely get an espresso.
+This may lead to some confusion around the true differences between coffee and espresso: if they use different beans, the origins of each beverage, and other common misconceptions that we hear quite frequently.
+So today, we're going deeper into the true history of espresso, what it actually is, how it’s different from a regular cup of coffee, and we’ll debunk some myths and misconceptions that you may have.

 We covered the origins of coffee not too long ago, and if you haven’t read it, click the link below.
 But for a quick overview, the beginnings of coffee as a beverage all started with energetic goats who consumed the coffee cherries in Ethiopia.
 From there, the cherries were exported and even stolen, creating a mass production and a high demand for the stimulus drink.

-Investing in a quality grinder for your brewing needs is a crucial step in making good espresso, and if we’re being honest the best espresso is made from coffee ground fresh right before being brewed.
-This is why baristas and home espresso geeks are very particular about their grinders and the consistency and quality grinds they produce because it can make a huge difference in the results Some of them even go as far as to say that their grinder is more important than their espresso machine!
+Investing in a quality grinder for your brewing needs is a crucial step in making good espresso, and if we’re being honest, the best espresso is made from coffee ground fresh right before being brewed.
+This is why baristas and home espresso geeks are very particular about their grinders and the consistency and quality grinds they produce because it can make a huge difference in the results.
+Some even go as far as to say that their grinder is more important than their espresso machine!

 Let’s move on to some espresso misconceptions.